ImagingDataCommons/idc-index/README.md

 # IDC Client

-The IDC Client is a Python library designed to query basic metadata and download data hosted on the NCI Integrated Data Commons (IDC).
+The IDC Client is a Python library designed to query basic metadata and download data hosted on the NCI Imaging Data Commons (IDC).

 ## Installation